-🚙 US-14A Mileage 8.2 GPS Coordinates N 44.23.795 W 103.54.011 4,786ft.
+🚙 Located 8.2 miles up the canyon from the intersection of Colorado Bvd. and US 14A at Spearfish GPS Coordinates N 44.23.795 W 103.54.011 4,786ft.

 Its life began as molten mushÂ

-Which rose up from the deep
+Which rose up from the deep.

-To squeeze into the upper crustÂ
+To infiltrate the upper crustÂ

 Magma . . . the stuff of volcanoes, high temperature and the "underworld."
 During this geologic exploration you'll be taken on a short hike to an igneous intrusion where you'll see solidified magma in the flesh, touch its crumbly surface and investigate its role in the geologic history of Spearfish Canyon.
 It's a rare opportunity to experience a body of rock that originated deep within the Earth.

-This pdf Lesson Guide contains the specific directions for reaching our featured site as well as a detailed explanation of its geologic story.
-Mileage and coordinates are provided in each document and roadmaps and other learning aids can be found at the Lesson Resources link in the sidebar menu.
-The document is most useful if taken with you to the lesson site.
+This pdf Lesson Guide contains the specific directions for reaching our featured site as well as a detailed explanation of its geologic story for those desiring more depth.
+Mileage and coordinates are provided in each document and roadmaps and other learning aids can be found at the Geologic Resources link in the sidebar menu.
+The document is most useful if you have it in hand at the geologic site.
 Exercise extreme caution at the lesson site and along roadways.

 Are you ready. . . .
 Let's Go!
 S. V. Fogarty & W. R. Stevens